How to Bench Press Without Shoulder Pain

 Shoulder pain when bench pressing is often due to rotator cuff and/or biceps tendinitis.
-In most cases, this is caused by excessive training volume or poor technique.
-The painful angle is usually when the barbell is close to your chest.
+These muscles attach to the front and side of your shoulder, and can be injured in the event of excessive training volume or poor technique.
+Usually, the most painful angle is when the barbell is close to your chest.

-Thing to do to facilitate healing and get rid of the pain:
+Thing to do to facilitate healing and reduce pain:

-Use a narrow grip so that your shoulders will not abduct over 60 degrees.
+Use a narrow grip so that your elbows will be closer to your body as you descend.

 Make sure that your shoulders are retracted.
 Imagine that one want to pinch your shoulder blades together and maintain that position throughout the movement.

 Temporary reduce the weight to a comfortable amount, and periodize your training so that your muscles have time to recover.

 Work on strengthening your rotator cuff muscles.
 This will help to increase stability and resilience in your shoulder joint.

 Shoulder pain when lifting is often due to overtraining.
 Reducing the training volume and making some changes to your technique can be helpful to recover faster and prevent flare ups.
 If you are not sure on how to treat your shoulder pain, seek guidance from a professional.

 Address: 3 Shenton Way, #12-08 Shenton House, Singapore 068805